bging4/bging4.github.io/_posts/2016-07-22-self_in_ruby.markdown

 #<Archer:0x007fcc43874b70>
 ```

-Now when let's create two archers and make the code conditional.
+Now let's create two archers and make the code conditional.
 Then we'll clearly see who self is when we call #fire.

 ```
 class Archer